willwng/willwng.github.io/_projects/critterworld.md

 ---
 layout: page
 title: Critter World
-description: "Simulation consisting of multiple critters, each using an AST to store a parsed program written in a custom language, \"critter-lang.\" ASTs are interpreted each time-step."
+description: 'Simulation consisting of multiple critters, each using an AST to store a parsed program written in a custom language, "critter-lang."
+ASTs are interpreted each time-step.'
 img: assets/img/projects/critterworld.gif
 redirect:
 importance: 9
 category: previous
 language: Java
 color: orange
 ---